Chandrahasan: Personal life

 Chandrahasan was married to Geethamani and has a son, Nirmal Hasan, who is settled in the United States.
 His daughter, Anu Hasan, has appeared as an actress in Indian and British productions.

 Geethamani died in January 2017, aged 73.
-Following her death, Chandrahasan died in March 2017, aged 81.

 Death

 Following a cardiac arrest, Chandrahasan died aged 81 on 18 March 2017 in London, United Kingdom.
 Following the death of his wife in January 2017, Chandrahasan had travelled to stay with his son Nirmal in the United States, for a change of scenery.
 On his return, to avoid taking a twenty three hour journey to Chennai, he had made a brief stopover in London to visit his daughter Anu.
 He was staying at her residence during the time of his death.
 The family later held a quiet funeral upon the return of his body to Chennai, before holding a remembrance meet with film industry personalities in April 2017.
 Apart from family, other guests included Rajinikanth, Ilaiyaraaja and Prakash Raj.
 Kamal Haasan later described his brother as "a father figure".